WM-SEMERU/code-rationales/README.md

 ---------
-## Dataset analysis
+## Dataset Analyses

 The accumulative probability on concepts per dataset.
-We observe that datasets with Docstring (DC) grow faster that the ones with only source code (Signature (SG) and Body (BD)).
+We observe that datasets with Docstring (DC) grow faster than the ones with only source code (Signature (SG) and Body (BD)).
 ![Distribution](results_analysis/rq1_exploratory_analysis/code_completion/captures/distributions/sc/level_0_rationales_distributions.jpg)

-The following figure shows thhe size of focal methods (in blue)  and focal test methods (in orange) used in our analysis.
-The average size of a focal method in terms of tokens is between $10^2$ and $10^3$ on avergage.
-Meanwhile a focal test method has on average $10^2$ tokens.
-This is expected since a method use to be larger that the linked test.
-The testbed has 1-1 relation on the number of tests and methods therefore the distributions have similar shape.
+The following figure shows the size of focal methods (in blue)  and focal test methods (in orange) used in our analysis.
+The average size of a focal method in terms of tokens is between $10^2$ and $10^3$ on average.
+Meanwhile, a focal test method has on average $10^2$ tokens.
+This is expected since a method used to be larger than the linked test.
+The testbed has a 1-1 relation on the number of tests and methods therefore the distributions have similar shapes.

 ![test-generation-method-size](https://github.com/WM-SEMERU/code-rationales/blob/master/results_analysis/rq1_exploratory_analysis/test_generation/captures/1_focal_method_size.png)
 ---------

-## Survey example
+## Survey Generic Example

 In this image, we show one of the samples presented in the survey.
 The sample was selected based on our analysis of error cases.
 The image demonstrates our technique of showing rationales behind predictions and also captures whether the users agree with the generated rationales.
 By exposing users to our technique, we also assess the informativeness and readability of our diagrams.
 The rest of the samples in the survey follow the same pattern.